 8. Pay in Pesos

-Always carry some Mexican pesos with you.
+Always carry some Mexican pesos with you and avoid paying in dollars.
 Remember that if you pay in foreign currency, you won’t get the best exchange rate for your money.

 9. Bring Toilettries From Home

-Things like sunscreen, cosmetics and mosquito repellent tend to be more expensive in Cancun than what you’d normally pay back home.
-It is always wise to bring your own.
+Things like sunscreen, cosmetics and mosquito repellent are usually more expensive in Cancun than what you’d normally pay back home.
+So it is always wise to bring your own from home.

 10. Speak Spanish

-11. Visit the Architectural Sites on Your Own
+11. Visit the Ancient Sites on Your Own

-If you want to explore the Maya Riviera, do it on your own instead of booking a tour.
-It’s cheaper, and will have the freedom to come and go as you please.
+If you want to explore the Riviera Maya, do it on your own instead of booking a tour.
+It’s cheaper, and you will have the freedom to come and go as you please.